 - My Account

 *The birth of Emma Chappell is marked on this date in 1941.
-She is a Black economist, sociopolitical activist and bank administrator.
+She was a Black economist, sociopolitical activist, and bank administrator.

 She was the first female vice president of a major bank in all of Pennsylvania.
-In charge of the Community Business Loan and Development Department for loans to minority- and women-owned small businesses, she used her position to assist in the development of Philadelphia's black community.
+In charge of the Community Business Loan and Development Department for minority loans- and women-owned small businesses, she used her position to assist in developing Philadelphia's black community.
 During this time, she also organized the Model Cities Business and Commercial Project, now Philadelphia Commercial Development Project, to revitalize commerce in the inner city.
 Chappell returned to school in 1982 and earned a master's degree from the Stonier Graduate School of Banking at Rutgers University.

-In 1999, in recognition of its unprecedented growth, the United Bank received the coveted Blue Chip Enterprises Award, sponsored by Mass Mutual and the U.S. Chamber of Commerce.
-Chappell left in 2000, but United Bank of Philadelphia remains a force in black banking, reflecting her tireless commitment to community empowerment and advocacy.
-Chappell currently serves as director of the Rainbow/PUSH Wall Street Project, a nonprofit corporation that works to build bridges between large and small businesses.
+In 1999, recognizing its unprecedented growth, the United Bank received the coveted Blue Chip Enterprises Award, sponsored by Mass Mutual and the U.S. Chamber of Commerce.
+Chappell left in 2000, but the United Bank of Philadelphia remains a force in black banking, reflecting her tireless commitment to community empowerment and advocacy.
+Chappell served as the Rainbow/PUSH Wall Street Project director, a nonprofit corporation that builds bridges between large and small businesses.